sciai-lab/BranchedOT/README.md

 <img src="https://user-images.githubusercontent.com/73332106/146935786-2f133488-0daf-4349-9e55-79f13e1705b2.png"
      width="400"  />

-where α is a parameter between 0 and 1, which determines the amount of branching we observe in optimal solutions.
-For α=1, we have no branching (Optimal Transport).
-With smaller α the amount of branching increases.
+where α is a parameter between 0 and 1.
+It determines how much more efficient it is to transport mass with nearby destinations along the same route.
+The mathematical reason is the subadditivity of (m<sub>2</sub> + m<sub>2</sub>)<sup>α</sup> < m<sub>1</sub><sup>α</sup> + m<sub>2</sub><sup>α</sup>.
+The smaller α the more branching is observed in optimal solutions.
 The case of α=0 corresponds to the Euclidean Steiner Tree Problem.
+For α=1, BOT relaxes to the efficiently solvable problem of Optimal Transport (no more branching).
 The BOT optimization can be split into a convex geometric optimization of the branching point positions and a combinatorial optimization of the topology.

 <br>